Reportable Diseases

 • Chickenpox (varicella)

-• Haemophilus influenza, meningitis and other invasive disease
+• Haemophilus influenzae, meningitis and other invasive disease

 • Hantavirus pulmonary syndrome